johanfredin/libfaafo/README.md

 ## Current Status

 ⚠️ **Work in Progress** - This library is actively being developed as I learn.
 Do whatever you want with it but don't expect magic.
+⚠️ This project targets C99 and above.
+Some code and preprocessor directives only work with GCC and Clang.
+Sorry/Not sorry MSVC users.

 ## Data Structures Implemented